 - Could the model be designed so the panniculus movement can be visually quantified?

 It turned out the answer to all those questions was yes.

-Although this custom model is not available for sale to the public, we would be delighted to make you a version that is specific to your unique medical device and procedure.
-Please use this link to start the process of receiving a model concept; a visual representation of how clinicians and patients will experience your product and procedure.
-Pulse MDM does not charge for model concepts or the conversations around them so there is no risk to see how we can help you to tell your story in the most engaging and memorable way possible.
+Although this custom model is not available for sale to the public, we would be delighted to make you a specific version to your unique medical device and procedure.
+Please use this link to start the process of receiving a model concept, a visual representation of how clinicians and patients will experience your product and procedure.
+Pulse MDM does not charge for model concepts or the conversations around them, so there is no risk in seeing how we can help you to tell your story in the most engaging and memorable way possible.

 Panniculus Retraction Overview: